jindraivanek/talk-fsharp-data-structures/data_structures.md

 * `Set.intersect`
 * `Set.difference`

-all of them works recursively on tree structure -> faster than the same on `list`
+* all of them work recursively on tree structure -> faster than the same on `list`

 * `Set.isSubset`
 * `Set.isSuperset`

-try find all elements of first set in second
+* try to find all elements of first set in second

 ---
 <!-- header: '**F# Data Structures**' -->